NYC · Live Music · 2026

 Day-of Secondary + Verified Resale

-The day of a show, secondary market prices often drop as sellers accept lower offers rather than going home with unsold tickets.
-This is a real strategy for flexible fans — set a price alert on SeatGeek or StubHub and check a few hours before doors.
-Not reliable for the hottest shows but works regularly for everything else.
+On the day of a show, secondary market prices often drop as sellers accept lower offers rather than going home with unsold tickets.
+Set a price alert on SeatGeek or StubHub.
+Not reliable for the hottest shows — Harry Styles’ Harryween dates are not day-of plays — but works regularly for most everything else.

-The Harry Styles MSG residency — what you need to know
+The Harry Styles MSG residency — the key facts

 Best Seats at NYC’s Major Concert Venues

-Seat selection at an arena or stadium concert is more consequential than most people realize before they’ve been to a few.
-The same show feels completely different from the floor, the lower bowl, and the upper bowl — and the “right” choice depends on the production, the artist, and what you’re after from the night.
+Seat selection at an arena or stadium concert is more consequential than most people realize.
+The same show feels completely different from the floor, the lower bowl, and the upper bowl — and the right choice depends on the production, the artist, and what you want from the night.

 Floor vs. lower bowl — the fundamental choice.

-Floor standing is the most immersive experience for shows where crowd energy is central to the night — EDM, hip-hop, certain rock shows.
-But for productions with elaborate visual elements — screens, production design, stage effects — being slightly elevated in the lower bowl often gives you a better overall view of what’s happening.
-Floor sections toward the back of a deep floor setup can also feel surprisingly distant from the stage while the sound system hits you from behind.
-Know what the specific production looks like before you choose floor.
+Floor standing is the most immersive experience for shows where crowd energy is central — EDM, hip-hop, certain rock shows.
+But for productions with elaborate visual elements, being slightly elevated in the lower bowl gives you a better overall view.
+Floor sections toward the back of a deep floor setup can feel surprisingly distant from the stage while the PA hits you from an awkward angle.
+Know what the production looks like before you choose floor.

 Lower bowl center is the consistent value play at arenas.

-At both MSG and Barclays, lower bowl sections directly facing the stage — center between the 30-yard-line equivalent sections — deliver the best combination of sight lines, sound, and proximity.
-These sections price at a premium but almost always outperform the floor and upper sections at a similar secondary market price point.
-If you’re buying on the secondary market, compare lower bowl center to floor on price — you may find the value is clearly in the bowl.
+At MSG and Barclays, lower bowl sections directly facing the stage deliver the best combination of sight lines, sound, and proximity.
+These sections price at a premium but almost always outperform the floor and upper sections at a similar secondary market price.
+If you’re buying on the secondary market, compare lower bowl center to floor — you may find the value is clearly in the bowl.

 At stadiums, closer isn’t always better.

-At MetLife and Yankee Stadium, the very front field-level sections can put you too close to see the full production — screens are above you, the stage extends away from you, and you’re hearing PA that’s designed to project away from your position.
+At MetLife, the very front field-level sections can put you too close to see the full production — screens are above you, the stage extends away, and you’re hearing PA that’s designed to project away from your position.
 For stadium shows with elaborate production, lower bowl 20–40 rows up from the field often provides the best view of the full spectacle.
-Check the specific tour’s stage configuration before selecting field sections.

-MSG allows any bag as long as it fits comfortably under the seat, but anything larger won’t be permitted inside, and there’s no coat or bag check available.
+MSG allows any bag that fits comfortably under the seat — but anything larger won’t be permitted, and there’s no coat or bag check.
 Come light.
-A small bag or a clear bag saves you significant time at security.
-The same principle applies at Barclays and MetLife — check the specific venue’s bag policy before the show, as policies have been updated across venues in recent years.
+A small bag or clear bag saves significant time at security.
+Check the specific venue’s current bag policy before every show — policies have been updated across venues in recent years.

 Full seating guides by venue →